nireno/upgraded-guacamole/README.md

 If you make use of routing (via `ReasonReact.Router` or similar logic) ensure that server-side routing handles your routes or that 404's are directed back to `index.html` (which is how the dev server is set up).

 **To enable dead code elimination**, change `bsconfig.json`'s `package-specs` `module` from `"commonjs"` to `"es6"`.
 Then re-run the above 2 commands.
 This will allow Webpack to remove unused code.

+## Project Nomenclature
+"Client" modules should only contain code that can run on the client.
+This might seem obvious but its easy for some nodejs code to slip in and you end up trying to run some code on the client that only nodejs would understand (like accessing the filesystem).

+Use "Shared" modules to make some Server code shared if it is useful and *safe* to run on the client.
+Not only should it run correctly it should not *reveal any private server information.
+Similarly you can make some Client code shared if it is useful on the Server.

+"Shared" modules should only contain code that can run on both client and server.
+This means no code that depends on the DOM for example (client only code) and no code that accesses the filesystem for example (server only code).